scalar-labs/scalardb/docs/how-to-write-a-good-transaction.md

         }
         return;
       } catch (UnknownTransactionStatusException e) {
-        // If you catch UnknownTransactionStatusException, you are not sure the transaction succeeds
+        // If you catch `UnknownTransactionException`, you are not sure if the transaction succeeds
         // or not.
-In this case, you need to check if the transaction is committed or not, and then
+In such a case, you need to check if the transaction is committed successfully
-        // if the transaction fails, you can retry it if needed.
-The way how to check it is
+        // or not and retry it if it failed.
+How to identify a transaction status is delegated to
-        // dependent on the application
+        // users
         return;
       }
     }